Diisopropyl fluorophosphate: Production

 Isoflurophate, the diisopropyl ester of fluorophosphoric acid, is made by reacting isopropyl alcohol with phosphorus trichloride, forming diisopropylphosphite, which is chlorinated and further reacted with sodium fluoride to replace the chlorine atom with fluorine, thus giving diisopropyl fluorophosphate.

+Another synthesis that is only of academic interest entails the reaction between two equivalents of isopropyl alcohol and phosphoryl dichloride fluoride.

 Biochemistry

-DIPF is a diagnostic test for the presence of the active site Ser in serine proteases.
-The toxin, along with other neurotoxins is inactivated by the enzyme paraoxonase, which is present in widely varying levels in humans.
+DFP is a diagnostic test for the presence of the active site Ser in serine proteases, as well as a serine protease inhibitor.
+PMSF and AEBSF are less toxic alternatives that work well for most serine proteases.
+However, only DFP potently inhibits a subclass of serine proteases collectively known as neutrophil serine proteases (namely, neutrophil elastase, cathepsin G, and proteinase 3).
+DFP and other analogous organophosphate neurotoxins are inactivated by the enzyme paraoxonase, which is present in widely varying levels in humans.

 Society and culture

 It is marketed under many brand names including Difluorophate, Diflupyl, Diflurphate, Dyflos, Dyphlos, Fluropryl, Fluostigmine, Neoglaucit.